grodansparadis/vscp-demo-pico-fridge-ctrl/README.md

 # vscp-demo-pico-fridge-ctrl
-A simpel demo that can be used to control temperature of a  fridge
+A simpel demo that can be used to control temperature of a fridge using RP2040 (Raspberry Pi Pico)